projectagastya/agastya-connect/README.md

 **Q: Is the conversation data stored securely?**
 A: Yes, all conversation data is stored in AWS DynamoDB with appropriate security measures.
 API access is protected by API key authentication, and the frontend implements secure Google OAuth.

+**Q: How does the multilingual support work?**
+A: The application uses Google Cloud Translation API to handle Kannada text:
+1. It detects Kannada text using character pattern recognition
+2. Translates Kannada to English for processing by the RAG system
+3. Stores both the original Kannada text and the English translation
+4. Displays the appropriate language in the interface depending on context

 **Q: Can I run the application locally?**
 A: Yes, the README provides detailed instructions for setting up the application on your local machine for development or testing.